Drareg04/42/README.md

 ## Projects Overview

 Here’s a brief description of some of the key projects in this repository:

 	Libft:		Recreate a library of standard C functions to understand the basics of C programming.
-	Get Next Line: Implement a function that reads a line from a file descriptor.
 	Ft_printf:	Recreate the printf function to understand variadic functions and string formatting.

 ## How to Use This Repository
 Clone the repository: